 But Wait, There's More!

-There are several, more esoteric methods of travel that are available to players, but these mostly function similar to those presented here - or as slight variations therein.
+There are several additional, more esoteric methods of travel that are available to players, but these mostly function similar to those presented here - or as slight variations therein.
 These other motive abilities will be described more fully as becomes necessary (usually in their specific equipment or power descriptions).

 Concepts of Range

-While the Contact and Infinite ranges are pretty self explanatory, being zero or infinite respectively, the other five range categories will vary based on the power rank value of the ability in question - whether only a little bit or a whole lot, depending on which range category is used.
+While the Contact and Infinite ranges are pretty self explanatory, being zero and infinite, respectively, the other five range categories will vary based on the power rank value of the ability in question - whether only a little bit or a whole lot, depending on which range category is used.
 This variance is covered in detail on table 20, below, for the five variable range categories.

 Another vital area where range is concerned is sensory acuity.
-All characters can generally perceive the fine details of sensory stimuli within their current sector without penalty, though each additional sector a stimuli is distant reduces one's Awareness for the purposes of detecting it by -1 RS.
-Possessing the super senses power extends this sensory range by one sector before penalties begin, as can a variety of high tech equipment and special powers.
+All characters can generally perceive the fine details of sensory stimuli within eleven sectors without penalty, though each additional elven sectors a stimuli is distant reduces one's Awareness for the purposes of detecting it by -1 RS.
+Possessing the super senses power extends this sensory range by eleven sectors before penalties begin, as can a variety of high tech equipment and special powers.

-Once a character's Awareness is reduced to rank value 0 or below when attempting to discern fine details in a stimulus, such is generally considered impossible.
-One may be able to see the moon quite well on a clear night for example, but it's not like they can actually perceive individual boulders on its surface - no, only the most basic of details register at that point.
+Once a character's Awareness is reduced below rank value 0 when attempting to discern fine details in a stimulus, such is generally considered impossible.
+One may be able to see the moon quite well on a clear night, for example, but it's not like they can actually perceive individual boulders on its surface.
+No, only the most basic of details register at that point.

 |Rank Value||Very Near||Near||Middle||Far||Very Far|